 Improvement in Liver Function Tests in Those with ALDH2 Deficiency After Taking Essential AD2 for 28 days

-Clinical Results: In Liver Function Tests, Essential AD2 decreased AST and ALT which, when high, are indicators of liver damage or disease.
+Clinical Results: Essential AD2 improves Liver Function Tests, decreasing AST and ALT.
+When high, AST and ALT are indicators of liver damage or injury.

 Liver Health and Acetaldehyde